Skip to content

 • Sucessful defense of project or thesis

-• Master of Arts degree must also meet the University's language requirement
+• Master of Arts degree must also meet the University's standard proficiency language requirement

 Complete the following three core courses